srct/masontoday/README.md

 ## Getting Ready

 *   Please Follow `Building Projects With Native Code` in [this guide](https://facebook.github.io/react-native/docs/getting-started.html) for installing and setting up node, npm, and everything you need to have installed before getting started.

 *   We use yarn in this project to standardize dependencies.
     Yarn can be installed [here](https://yarnpkg.com/en/docs/install)

+Note:

+Because of a known bug in react-native-navigation v2 the package requires you to complete its build

+If you don't have typescript installed run

+`npm install -g typescript`

+then to build

+`cd /node_modules/react-native-navigation`

+`tsc`

+And you're done!

 ## Setup